surbhi-nijhara/cloudTumblr/aws/architecture-guide/ec2-asg-ad-join.md

-4. Configure the notification for the Auto Scaling Group<br/>
+5. Configure the notification for the Auto Scaling Group<br/>
 Select your Auto Scaling Group and choose the 'Notifications' tab and then 'Create notification'.<br/>
 For the notification choose the option 'terminate' and select the SNS topic created earlier.<br/>

-5. Configure the IAM role<br/>
+6. Configure the IAM role<br/>
-The EC2 instance that will be running our Powershell cleanup script  requires permissions to access the SQS queue.
-To allow this, configure a security policy for the IAM role that is attached to the instance.
-Modify the policy below for the Resource ARN to match your SQS ARN.<br/>
+The EC2 instance that will be running a Powershell script to remove the instance, requires permissions to access the SQS queue.
+To allow this, add below policy.<br/>

     {
     "Version": "2012-10-17",